 How do you stop brown algae from making a comeback?

+How to get rid of brown algae in tank?
 To prevent brown algae from making a comeback, maintain good aquarium hygiene, including regular water changes, using gravel vacuum, substrate cleaning, and proper lighting.

 What is the leading cause of brown algae?